jamesqquick/vercel-ship-ppr-workshop/README.md

 ##  Update ProductList to Use `use`

-To prove that the current implmeentation doesn't support client components, mark the root page component with `'use client'`.
+To prove that the current implementation doesn't support client components, mark the root page component with the `'use client'` directive.

 ```tsx
 'use client';